Reggie Smith: Coaching career

 After his playing career ended, Smith rejoined the Dodgers, where he served as a coach under Tommy Lasorda, a minor league instructor, and a player development official.

 Smith became involved with USA Baseball in 1999 as hitting coach on the 1999 Professional Team at the Pan American Games in Winnipeg, Manitoba (Silver, Olympic qualifiers).
 Smith again served as USA hitting coach in the 2000 Olympic Games in Sydney, Australia where the US Team took home gold.
 He also served as hitting coach for the 2007 IBAF Baseball World Cup in Taiwan (gold).
 Smith also served as hitting coach for Team USA during the 2006 World Baseball Classic, and served as hitting coach for the bronze medal-winning USA Baseball Olympic team at the 2008 Summer Olympics in Beijing.

 Smith runs a baseball academy in Encino, California, where he trains youth players, including Max Fried and Austin Wilson.

-Smith helped coach the NL All Stars in 2021 as part of Dave Roberts' staff.
+Smith helped coach the National League All-Stars team in 2021 as part of Dave Roberts' staff.